zoie214/ece3514/assignments/a7_vector_2/README.md

 * Starter code is given in

   * include/vector.hpp
-    * Please copy the implementation from part 1 in this 1 or add additional functions (as required in this assignment) in the vector.hpp of part 1.
+    * Please copy the implementation from part 1 in this vector.hpp or add additional functions (as required in this assignment) in the vector.hpp of part 1.

   * include/matrix.hpp
   * There are two files for testing
     * test_vector_1.cpp (you may copy all of the previous test cases in this)
-    * test_vector_2.cpp (you may write new test cases in this)
+    * test_vector_2.cpp (this file is to write new test cases for part 2 of the assignment)
     * CMakeLists.txt is configured to use both test files
     * Please note \#define CATCH_CONFIG_MAIN should be in only one test file.
 This has been commented in test_vector_2.cpp.